Gauss's Law Electric Flux Calculator

 multiplied by εr.

+This worked example for Gauss's law electric flux shows how each input affects the result.
 Suppose a flat surface has area 0.20 m² and sits in a uniform electric field of 5000 N/C. Let the angle between the field and the surface normal be 30°, and let the relative permittivity be 1.
 First compute the flux.
-Since is about 0.866, the flux is:
+Since is about 0.866, the flux is 5000 × 0.20 × 0.866 ≈ 866 N·m²/C.

 The relative permittivity input broadens the calculator beyond vacuum examples.
-Materials such as glass, plastics, and water respond differently to electric fields, and that response changes the relationship between field quantities and charge-related quantities.
-Even if you are only doing introductory work, experimenting with different εr values can build intuition about why dielectrics matter in real devices.
+Materials such as glass, plastics, ceramics, and water respond differently to electric fields, and that response changes the relationship between field quantities and charge-related quantities.
+Even if you are only doing introductory work, experimenting with different εr values can build intuition about why dielectrics matter in real components.

 | Material | εr | Typical use |